THEXBOXNERD81/sim_logbook/README.md

 ## Installation
-Download the repository as a zip and unzip the repository. packages needed for this program are
+Download the repository as a zip and unzip the repository. packages needed for this program are: pandas, pyocdb

--pandas

--pyocdb

 ## Usage